Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Abstract

 \section{Abstract}

 Lithium niobate (LiNbO$_3$, LN) is a ferroelectric crystal of interest for integrated photonics owing to its large second-order optical nonlinearity and the ability to impart periodic poling via an external electric field.
-However, on-chip device performance based on thin-film lithium niobate (TFLN) is presently limited by optical loss arising from corrugations between poled regions and sidewall surface roughness.
+However, on-chip device performance based on thin-film lithium niobate (TFLN) is presently limited by propagation losses arising from surface roughness and corrugations.
 Atomic layer etching (ALE) could potentially smooth these features and thereby increase photonic performance, but no ALE process has been reported for LN.
-Here, we report a directional ALE process for $x$-cut MgO-doped LN using sequential exposures of H$_2$ and SF$_6$/Ar plasmas.
-We observe etch rates up to $1.01 \pm 0.05$ nm/cycle with a synergy of $94$\%.
-We also demonstrate ALE can be achieved with SF$_6$/O$_2$ or Cl$_2$/BCl$_3$ plasma exposures in place of the SF$_6$/Ar plasma step with synergies above $90$\%.
-When combined with a wet post-process to remove redeposited compounds, the process yields a 50\% decrease in surface roughness.
-With additional optimization to reduce the quantity of redeposited compounds, these processes could be used to smoothen surfaces of TFLN waveguides etched by physical Ar$^+$ milling, thereby increasing the performance of TFLN nanophotonic devices or enabling new integrated photonic capabilities.
+Here, we report an isotropic ALE process for $x$-cut MgO-doped LN using sequential exposures of H$_2$ and SF$_6$/Ar plasmas.
+We observe an etch rate of $1.59 \pm 0.02$ nm/cycle with a synergy of $96.9$\%.
+We also demonstrate ALE can be achieved with SF$_6$/O$_2$ or Cl$_2$/BCl$_3$ plasma exposures in place of the SF$_6$/Ar plasma step with synergies of $99.5$\% and $91.5$\% respectively.
+The process is found to decrease the sidewall surface roughness of TFLN waveguides etched by physical Ar$^+$ milling by 30\% without additional wet processing.
+Our ALE process could be used to smooth sidewall surfaces of TFLN waveguides as a post-processing treatment, thereby increasing the performance of TFLN nanophotonic devices and enabling new integrated photonic device capabilities.